-No longer are the days where you could get away with posting a couple of banner ads and hope for the best—brands need to connect with their audiences in a way that’s only possible through social media.
+No longer are the days where you could get away with posting a couple of banner ads and hope for the best—brands need to connect with their audiences in a way that’s only possible through social media marketing.

 With that said, social media is an ever-changing entity and marketers need to be constantly updated if they want to achieve the results they’re looking for.

-Despite facing criticism earlier this year over the handling of the private information of its users, Facebook still ended the first quarter of 2018 with an increase in revenue made from advertising and is showing no signs of slowing down.
+Despite facing criticism last year over the handling of the private information of its users, Facebook still ended 2018 with ever-increasing ad revenue and a huge user base.

 That just goes to show that Facebook is still the leader in social media and brands shouldn’t make the mistake of glossing over it when building their marketing strategies.

-Keep on reading to see some statistics regarding the social media giant:
+Keep on reading to see the key Facebook marketing statistics regarding the social media giant:

 1. Although Facebook has grown in terms of advertising revenue, it’s important to note that the portion of Americans aged 12 years and older using Facebook has declined from 67% to 62%.